Journey Into Autism

 Using Letterboards / Keyboards

-teaches individuals the purposeful motor skills necessary to point to letters to spell as an alternative way to communicate.
+individuals the purposeful motor skills necessary to point to letters as an alternative way to communicate.

 Motor skills progress along an increasingly complex hierarchy from pointing to letters to typing on a keyboard.

-Communicaton Regulation Partners use scaffolded supports to teach individuals who are non-speaking or have unreliable verbal abilities to express themselves with alternative communication.
+Communicaton Regulation Partners use scaffolded supports to guide individuals who are non-speaking or have unreliable verbal abilities to express themselves with alternative communication.

 Communication Using